minus34/census-loader/README.md

 ### There are 3 options for loading the data
 1. [Run](https://github.com/minus34/census-loader#option-1---run-loadgnafpy) the load-census Python script and build the database schemas in a single step
-2. [Build](https://github.com/minus34/census-loader#option-2---build-the-database-in-a-docker-environment) the database in a docker environment
+2. [Build](https://github.com/minus34/census-loader#option-2---build-the-database-in-a-docker-environment) the database in a docker environment. __UNTESTED__
-3. [Download](https://github.com/minus34/census-loader#option-3---load-pg_dump-files) the Census Postgres dump files and restore them in your database. __Note: Census 2016 data and ASGS boundaries only__
+3. [Download](https://github.com/minus34/census-loader#option-3---load-pg_dump-files) the Postgres dump files and restore them in your database. __Note: Census 2016 data and ASGS boundaries only__

 ## Option 1 - Run load-census.py
 Running the Python script takes 10-15 minutes on a Postgres server configured for performance.

-My benchmarks are:
+Benchmarks are:
 - 3 year old, 32 core Windows server with SSDs = 10 mins
 - MacBook Pro = 15 mins